-To obtain information and register with the NCAA Eligibility Center go to the NCAA web page at www.ncaa.org and click on the Eligibility Center.
-All students interested in competing in athletics at the Division I or II level are encouraged to communicate with their guidance counselor as early as their freshman year of high school.
+To obtain information and register with the NCAA Eligibility Center go to the following www.eligibilitycenter.org and click on the Eligibility Center.
+All students interested in competing in athletics at the Division I or II level are encouraged to communicate with their school counselor as early as their freshman year of high school.
+For more information regarding the NCAA academic requirements and the eligibility certification process, please review pages 21-23.